 The integration and/or relocation of payment providers or newsletter systems is also part of the planning of the move.

-Only when the transfer of all data is complete.
-And the frontend design has reached a productive phase.
-Then the move can begin and the respective sub-areas are moved in a logical order.
+Only when the transfer of all data is complete and the frontend design has reached a productive phase, the move can begin and the respective sub-areas are moved in a logical order.
 Payment methods are tested and the hot final phase begins.